BrandonXu6106/obsidianpublish/content/thoughts/state channels.md

   - seed
 ---

-State channels are a very broad and simple way to think about [[blockchain|blockchain]] interactions which could occur on the blockchain, but instead get conducted off of the blockchain, without significantly increasing the risk of any participant.
+State channels are a very broad and simple way to think about [[blockchain.md|blockchain]] interactions which could occur on the blockchain, but instead get conducted off of the blockchain, without significantly increasing the risk of any participant.

-Similar to the concept of payment channels in [[bitcoin|Bitcoins]]’s Lightning Network and [Raiden Network](https://raiden.network/) on Ethereum, but instead of only supporting payments, they also support general ‘state updates.’
+Similar to the concept of payment channels in [[bitcoin.md|Bitcoins]]’s Lightning Network and [Raiden Network](https://raiden.network/) on Ethereum, but instead of only supporting payments, they also support general ‘state updates.’

 Work by